Easy Mental Arithmetic for Pilots

 Choose your training route and flight school carefully, and be aware of the qualities that airlines are looking for in their pilots.
 It’s much more than just stick and rudder skills.

-A Short-Hail Airline Pilot’s Typical Day
+A Short-Haul Airline Pilot’s Typical Day

 Ever wondered what it would be like to walk in the shoes of a short haul airline pilot for the day?
 We take you through what a pilot does during a typical day at ‘work’.